AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/conversion-script-for-custom-events.md

 # Conversion Script for Custom Events {#conversion-script-for-custom-events}

-You define the fulfillment goal when creating a referral offer.&nbsp;If the action that counts towards the goal is a specific event on your own web page, you can use a conversion script to call our JavaScript API.
+You define the fulfillment goal when creating a referral offer.
+If the action that counts towards the goal is a specific event on your own web page, you can use a conversion script to call our JavaScript API.

 ## Retrieve the Conversion Script {#retrieve-the-conversion-script}